unik-name/docs.unikname.network/docs/uns-usethenetwork/api.md

 ## Public Wallets API

-Wallets are addresses containing, or previously having contained ARK.
+Wallets are addresses containing, or previously having contained UNS.
 A wallet's public key may be unknown to the network, in that case, it is referred to as a `cold wallet`.

 ### Retrieve a Wallet